How to set defaults for all visualizations in your workspace or team

 1. Where to change your Workspace preferences

-2. Default theme
+2. Preferences: Default theme

-3. Default locale
+3. Preferences: Default locale

-4. Default embed code
+4. Preferences: Default embed code

-5. Default visualization size
+5. Preferences: Default visualization size

-6. Preview widths
+6. Preferences: Preview widths

 7. Integrations: Set up notifications

-8. How to override these defaults on a team level
+12. Override workspace defaults on a team level

 Where to change your Workspace preferences